alaelbenna/holbertonschool-AirBnB_clone_v2/README.md

 ```
 ## About

-Created on Ubuntu 14.04 LTS
+Created on Ubuntu 14.04 LTS.

 Compiled with gcc 4.8.4, using flags: -Wall -Werror -Wextra and -pedantic